walid1921/GroomGrid/README.md

 ## ✨ Improvement

-the app still need more imporovement and funcyionalities to be added for a better use
+the app still need more improvement and functionalities to be added for a better use

 - After creating a booking, the selected client should receive an email with their booking details.
 - Build a calendar for easy reading and managing all bookings.